sourcehawk/operator-api-mirrorer/README.md

 * consistent Kubernetes versions across all mirrored modules
 * maximum compatibility for downstream controllers
 * no accidental dependency bumps caused by upstream operators

 ---

-## 🛠 Development

-Update `operators.yaml` to add new operators or bump versions.

-You can also automate version bumps using Renovate or GitHub Actions.
-A typical workflow:

-* Renovate detects new upstream tags
-* It bumps `currentVersion` in `operators.yaml`
-* GitHub Actions runs the mirror job
-* The mirrored modules are committed and tagged automatically

-If you'd like an example GitHub workflow, just ask!

----